MeigaHub MeigaHub

 Practical Tutorial for Evaluating RAG and AI Agents in Production

-Learn how to build a measurable framework for evaluating RAG and AI agents in production, including metrics, comparison criteria, and a detailed checklist.
+Learn to build a measurable framework for evaluating RAG and AI agents in production, including metrics, comparison criteria, and a detailed checklist.

 Introduction